Shakir74/IoT_Drone/README.md

 5. Customize data storage for long term.

 ## Harware Development for embedded IoT
 Components, microcontroller and electrical connections were soldered, assembled and developed for the compatibility of embedded IoT.
-For this project hardware development of embedded IoT Drone, following components have been used such as: **Drone, LoRa Microcontroller board, Air Quality Sensor, Raspberry Pi Linux gateway**.
+For this project hardware development of embedded IoT Drone, following components have been used:

 ### 1. Drone
 I built an autonomous full stack IoT Drone from scratch for this project.
 Drone components and how to build an autonomous drone from grom ground level with full flight controller stack is illustrated in my another project https://github.com/Shakir74/Drone/blob/main/README.md